 He also has never admitted (or as far as I can tell felt) any remorse.
 At anything.
-Not breaking all the plates in the kitchen during an argument whilst I hid under the table, not treating my mother like a second class citizen and certainly not for being absent from my childhood for eleven years whilst he wrote his first book.
+Not breaking all the plates in the kitchen during an argument whilst I hid under the table, not abusing my mother and certainly not for being absent from my childhood for eleven years whilst he wrote his first book.

-Thus when my father clearly identified that my huge struggle for escape coupled with his absence from my childhood, meant that his authority held no sway over my actions, he did the most sensible thing he could think of, and said:
+Thus when my father clearly identified that my huge struggle for escape coupled with his absence from my childhood, meant that his authority held no sway over my actions, he did the most sensible thing he could think of, after he’d wrestled me to the ground and said:

 ‘It’s time you left home.
 You obviously want to, so let me rent you an apartment.
 I’ll give you an allowance.’

 It was really the most amenable kicking out you could think of (even though it had been preceded with an argument containing the word cocksucker).